Crotalus (instrument)

 A crotalus (matraca), also known as a crotalum or clapper, is a wooden liturgical rattle or clapper that replaces altar bells during the celebration of the Tridentine Paschal Triduum at the end of Lent in the Catholic Church.
-It is also occasionally used during the celebration of the Ordinary Form Roman Missal during the Paschal Triduum, but its popularity decreased following the liturgical reforms of the Second Vatican Council.
+The crotalus is also occasionally used during the celebration of liturgies according to the Ordinary Form Roman Missal during the Paschal Triduum, but its popularity decreased following the liturgical reforms of the Second Vatican Council.
 The crotalus is also used by some Lutheran and the Episcopal Church congregations.

 Etymology

 The Latin word crotalus (and the less frequently referenced liturgical instrument crotalum) derive from the Ancient Greek krotalon (κρόταλον).
 The latter term referred to a type of clapper, rattle, or castanet as used in Ancient Greece and Egypt.